FmartinP99/BattaBot/README.md

 Install:
 - Clone the repo.
 - Add your .token0 file in the root folder.
-- Run the command: pip install -r requirements.txt.
+- Run the command inside the root folder: pip install -r requirements.txt.
 - Set the variables in the Files/globalsDefaultValueImport.txt and Files/globalsForTheDatabase.txt (if you want MongoDB).
 - If you want to use the player function you must have FFMPEG installed somewhere in your system, provide it's bin/ffmpeg.exe 's path.
 - Run the battaStart.py file.